wylee/workframe.js/README.md

   single object and is updated via actions.
 Actions are the *only* way to update state.
 - Components are defined via setup functions that return render functions.
 There are no class-based components.
+The setup function is passed the component's initial state.
 - Inside a component's *setup* function, not the render function, "hooks" like `onMount` and `onRender` can be used to register actions that will be run on mount and render.
 These serve a purpose similar to React's `useEffect`.
 - A component's render function is called with the component's current state.
-Its `onMount` actions are called with its *initial* state.
-  Its `onRender` actions are called with the current *app* state.
+Its `onMount` and `onRender` actions are called with the current *app* state.
 - JSX is supported.
 When using JSX, event handlers are configured like React using `onClick`, `onInput`, etc.